Application Development Kit (ADK)

 INSTALLER_GENERATE_ZIP

-want to create a zip file instead of a self-installing
+Set INSTALLER_GENERATE_ZIP to 1 to create a zip file instead of a self-installing executable.

-The files in the zip file will basically have the same layout as with an executable installer, but of course things like installing desktop icons will not happen this way.
+The files in the .zip archive use the same layout as an executable installer, but actions such as installing desktop icons are not performed.

 INSTALLER_HEADERBMP